 Each year applications are sought from PSNI officers and staff who seek a bursary to fund a potential project which relates to specific themes identified by Foundation and the PSNI.
 Normally an award will be offered to one single applicant, but where benefit is shown; a joint award may be considered where more than one person is collaborating on an issue.
 A sponsoring PSNI department should be identified – ie. one that supports the research being suggested.
 Following a paper sift exercise, short listed applicants are invited to present their project at an interview arranged by an Award Panel consisting of Foundation Trustees, a PSNI representative and an academic/ subject expert.

 The Award Panel carry out both a further sifting phase (numbers dependent) and then an awards phase where relevant applicants are asked to present more information on their proposal to the panel.
 The successful candidates may be required to vest copyright of the work in the Chief Constable.

-Five PSNI officers were successful in the 2014 Scheme and their studies covered the topics of: predictive policing, managing sex offenders, juvenile justice and hate crimes.
-At a ceremony during January 2015, they were presented with their certificates by the Chairman of the Foundation and the Minister of Justice, David Forde MLA.
+Five PSNI officers were successful in the 2015/16 Scheme .
+At a ceremony during May 2017, they were presented with their certificates by the Chairman of the Foundation and Chief Superintendent Noble.

 Applications are now sought for the 2017/2018 scheme.Application Form for RUCGC Foundation Bursary 2017